 Seek professional tax advice from a Certified Public Accountant, CPA

-Off-site management – Most communities will allow you to hire an off-site manager, if you want the option to find someone who may provide you better results, like, more rental income, less fees, etc. Most communities have online forums where owners discuss various issue, like, property managers and other matters.
+Most communities will allow you to hire an off-site manager, if you think that you can get better results like, more rental income, less fees, etc. Most communities have online forums where owners discuss various issue like, property managers and other matters.